Electricity Cost: Florida vs Georgia

 Which state has cheaper electricity: Florida or Georgia?

-How much more expensive is electricity in Florida?
+How much more expensive is electricity in Georgia?

 Why do electricity prices vary between states?